Cricut Tips for beginners

 Print and Cut Tip

-When using the Print and cut, if you have a choice of printers, use an Inkjet printer.
+When using Print and Cut, if you have a choice of printers, use an Inkjet printer.
 The Cricut seems to see the restoration marks better.

 Also when using waterslide paper turn off the bleed just before you print.
 You will see it on the screen when you are prompted to send your image to the printer on the print setup page.